This 2020 rodent study investigated Type 2 diabetics eating oats along with a bad diet:

 - Because composition of insoluble fiber matters to this study’s measurements – especially to gut microbiota – I won’t calculate estimates to compare basic chow diet’s unanalyzed insoluble fiber with the other diets’ unanalyzed insoluble fiber.

-Cooking this Avena nuda cultivar may be healthier because of oat bran’s contributions.
-Bran layers may have been removed during Avena sativa dehulling before the steel-cut process.
+This Avena nuda cultivar is healthier because of oat bran’s contributions.
+Per Oat species comparisons of the good stuff, up to 25% of Avena sativa oat seeds are removed by dehulling before the steel-cut process.

 I prefer 3-day-old oat sprouts of the hulled Avena sativa cultivar used in Sprouting hulled oats because of their 97% germination rate and taste.
 The Avena nuda cultivar didn’t sprout as well or taste as good.